Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 - Attach an **action group** to send an **email notification**. ✅

-- You need to ensure that an email alert is generated whenever VMSS1 ❌
+- <mark>You need to ensure that an email alert is generated whenever VMSS1</mark> ❌

-- From Azure DevOps, configure the Service hooks settings for Project1. ❌
+- <mark>From Azure DevOps, configure the Service hooks settings for Project1.</mark> ❌

-- Solution: From Azure Monitor, configure the autoscale settings. ❌
+- <mark>Solution: From Azure Monitor, configure the autoscale settings.</marj> ❌

 Explanation: